Cutler-0Z/octomind/INSTRUCTIONS.md

 1. **Check memories first** - `remember("your search terms")` for past work and decisions
 2. **Examine config template** - `config-templates/default.toml` shows all available settings
 3. **Check documentation** - `doc/` directory for comprehensive guides
+4. **Use rg for exact lookups** - Never use semantic_search for function names or symbols

 ### 🛠️ WORKING WITH CONFIGURATION
 **FIRST LOOK:**